Helena, Missouri

-Helena is an unincorporated community in southeastern Andrew County, Missouri, United States.
-It is located approximately twelve miles northeast of St. Joseph and is part of the St. Joseph, MO-KS Metropolitan Statistical Area.
+Helena (/həˈliːnə/ hə-LEE-nə) is an unincorporated community in southeastern Andrew County, Missouri, United States.
+It is located approximately 12 mi northeast of St. Joseph and is part of the St. Joseph, MO-KS Metropolitan Statistical Area.

 Helena has a park, an elementary school, two churches, a community center and a post office.

 History

 Helena was laid out in 1878.
 According to tradition, the community has the name of the daughter of a railroad man.
 A post office called Helena has been in operation since 1880.